WebDevBooster/dozenal/README.md

 Our computers will keep using the binary system because that's better for *them*.
 And in engineering and programming we might keep using the decimal system (for backward compatibility etc.).
 But for day-to-day *human* use the dozenal system is superior to the decimal system.
 That's a fact.

+By the way, in Star City, we'll also be using a [completely new calendar system](https://github.com/WebDevBooster/Starlendar) that you'll especially enjoy after your ascend to the dozenal royalty. :-)

 ### The How